Gain your financial independence

 “To buy or not to buy…?”

 A musician uses this phrase often, “i am like a kid in a candy store.”
-So that itch to buy, say a new synth that has just released, should be done with careful thinking.
+So that itch to buy, say a new synth that has just been released, should be done with careful thinking.
 Yes, one may feel then, “What am I earning for?”.
-If any purchase for work (or even pleasure) that enhances your music production or recording quality, then just don’t think twice.
+If any purchase for work (or even pleasure) enhances your music production or recording quality, then just don’t think twice.
 Go for it indeed.

 Yes!
-You should buy that dream BMW car or bike of yours.
+You should buy that dream luxury car or bike of yours.
 If we don’t spend and all of us start saving all the time, life will come to a stop.
 That is what has currently happened globally in the Covid times.
 Only when a person spends on a product or a service, that money goes into the economic cycle.
-The banks earn EMI interest, the dealership can pay a salary, the Government gets taxes of 50% from each litre of fuel consumed.
+The banks earn EMI interest, the dealership can pay a salary, and the Government gets taxes of 50% from each litre of fuel consumed.